Bmercado17/projecto2/README.md

 Technologies Used

-_{The language I used to create this site is HTML "Hyper Text Markup Language" I used CSS and Bootstrap to style the site and also implememted java.script and jquery.
+_{The language I used to create this site is HTML "Hyper Text Markup Language" I used CSS and Bootstrap to style the site and also I implememted java.script and jquery.

 License